celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 At the end of this guide, you will be able to:

 * Connect to the Celo test network, called Alfajores
-* Get test CELO and Celo Dollars (cUSD) from the faucet
+* Get test CELO, Celo Dollars (cUSD) and Celo Euros (cEUR) from the faucet
 * Read account and contract information from the test network
-* Transferring CELO and cUSD on the test network
+* Transferring CELO, cUSD and cEUR on the test network

 ## Getting Started